whitson-buck/textminingfinal/README.md

 5. **User Interaction Galore:**
    - Users can swirl, sniff, and sip through sentiments, exploring trends and uncovering surprises at whittybuck.pythonanywhere.com
    - future note: I am cheap and don't want to pay for hosting, so if the website is down message me here to let me know and I can refresh the site.

+  p.s. and final addendum -- the summary statistics page reveals this, but experts do not often show much emotion or first-person preference in their reviews.
+Amateurs, not confined to the verbal prison of pretentious prose, express themselves much more openly and emotionally.
+Thus, according to this data, amateurs are often categorized as 'liking' a certain wine more.
+This may not be a fair categorization, because the expert is not writing THEIR personal preference, just observing about the wine itself.
+Future research will need to find or create data that is a 1-1 comparison with the persons like or dislike included to make a truly fair comparison.
+This dataset, to my limited understanding, does not currently exist in the public.

+  The main goal of this project was to learn Flask, refine my Python, and do a little problem solving.
+I hope this accomplished that.